For this tutorial step, we have prepared a repository with some ready made commits to speed things up.

 git rebase --continue

-Open the file sample.txt and make the change as shown below.
+Open the sample.txt file and make the change as shown below.

 add: Register a change in an index

-Commit: Record index state.
+commit: Record index state.

 pull: Obtain the content of the remote repository

-Use commit --amend to make the change.
+Use git commit --amend to commit the change.

 $ git add sample.txt